-- (a) A quorum of the Faculty Council shall consist of five or more members of the Faculty Council present. - (b) Robert's Rules of Order, as revised, shall be the authority of the conduct of Faculty Council meetings.
-The Parliamentarian shall advise the chair on parliamentary matters.
+- (a) A quorum of the Faculty Council shall consist of five or more members of the Faculty Council present. - (b) Robert's Rules of Order, as revised, shall be the authority of the conduct of Faculty Council

-- (c) All members of the Faculty and Administration shall have the right to attend and to speak at Faculty Council meetings. - (d) Gallery privileges shall be extended to all members of the university community.
+- meetings.
+The Parliamentarian shall advise the chair on parliamentary matters. - (c) All members of the Faculty and Administration shall have the right to attend and to speak at Faculty Council meetings. - (d) Gallery privileges shall be extended to all members of the university community.
 The Faculty Council may grant speaking privileges to members of the gallery. - (e) Meetings of the Faculty Council shall be open to the public unless, through requirement of law or other consideration, a meeting is deemed an executive session of the Council for reasons outlined in the Sunshine Act. - (f) The Executive Committee of the Faculty Council shall prepare legislative summaries of action items approved by the Council and submit them to the Faculty for ratification. - (g) The Faculty Council shall meet on the second Tuesday of each month during the academic year.
-Additional meetings as needed will be held on the fourth Tuesday of each month and are called by the Executive Committee. - (h) Gallery privileges shall be extended to all members of the university community.
-The Faculty Council may grant speaking privileges to members of the gallery. - (i) Meetings of the Faculty Council shall be open to the public unless, through requirement of law or other consideration, a meeting is deemed an executive session of the Council for reasons outlined in the Sunshine Act. - (j) The Executive Committee of the Faculty Council shall prepare legislative summaries of action items approved by the Council and submit them to the Faculty for ratification. - (k) The Faculty Council shall meet on the second Tuesday of each month during the academic year.
 Additional meetings as needed will be held on the fourth Tuesday of each month and are called by the Executive Committee.